ocpdude/ocp-machinesets/README.md

       server: <vcenter_server_ip
     ```

 4. You also should include a label for your machine "role", here again I was using "infra" in the video.
-If you do not include a specific role, it will default to "worker" only.
+If you do not include a specific role, it will default to "worker".
     ```
     spec:
         metadata: